Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Travellers who are feeling a little more adventurous should dig a bit deeper for the real culinary gems.
 They won't struggle to find them, as Tallinn is a small city and easily traversed by foot.
 Some local favourites include a traditional and exquisite beef stroganoff, zavarka (Russian black tea), ikra krasnaya (red caviar) and eye-watering vodka.

-Those with an international driving licence have the option of hiring a car in Tallinn.
-A number of car hire companies have offices at the airport or in the city centre.
-However, the city does experience a high volume of traffic and foreigners will find road rules and the local driving style quite confusing.
+Those with an international driving licence have the option of hiring a car in Tallinn, as a number of car hire companies have offices at the airport or in the city centre.
+The city does experience a high volume of traffic, though, and foreigners will find road rules and the local driving style quite confusing.
 Signposts are not always clear, so it is best to use a satellite navigation system.
-There are plenty of parking lots in downtown Tallinn, and street-side parking is provided but must be paid for in advance on curb-side machines.
+There are plenty of parking lots in downtown Tallinn, and street-side parking is provided but must be paid for in advance on curbside machines.

 Steeped in history and a rich cultural heritage, Tallinn is a sightseer's paradise and a great place to explore on foot or by bus.
 Dubbed 'mini Prague', the beautiful cobble-stoned streets of the Old Town are the perfect place to start discovering the city.

-Travellers will love the enchanting feel of the town, which features old buildings and churches such as Alexander Nevsky Cathedral and St Olav's - allegedly the tallest church in Medieval Europe.
-They can stroll through the Estonian Open Air Museum, take the kids to the Tallinn Zoo for the day, or pack a picnic and enjoy a day out at the Botanical Gardens.
+Travellers will love the enchanting feel of the town, which features old buildings and churches such as Alexander Nevsky Cathedral and St Olav's.
+They can stroll through the Estonian Open Air Museum, take the kids to the Tallinn Zoo for the day, or pack a picnic and enjoy a day out at the Tallinn Botanic Garden.

-Visitors in Tallinn keen on doing a lot of sightseeing should look into purchasing a Tallinn Card, which enables the bearer to free public transport, a free two-hour city sightseeing tour, and free admission to all of Tallinn's museums.
-The card is available for one, two and three-day options starting at EUR 36 for adults and EUR 20 for children.
-The card can be bought from the airport, harbour, tourist information offices and most hotels.
+Visitors in Tallinn keen on doing a lot of sightseeing should look into purchasing a Tallinn Card, which grants the bearer free public transport, free admission to more than 40 of Tallinn's museums and attractions, and discounts to sightseeing tours, activities, shops and restaurants.
+The card is available for one, two and three-day options, and can be bought online, at the airport, harbour, tourist information offices and most hotels.

 Your session has timed out due to inactivity.